tablelandnetwork/docs/docs/fundamentals/README.md

 ---
 title: Introduction
 description: Figure out where to begin with Tableland, whether that's starting to build or figuring out how it all works.
-synopsis: Tableland is a web3 SQL database that can be used on EVM chains like Ethereum and Layer 2 (L2) solutions.
-It helps extend and enhance data storage while offloading accessibility to a decentralized network of validator nodes that watch the host chain for updates, which is where SQL data is made available.
-Developers can use Tableland to help scale, mutate, and effectively access chain-driven data—with on-chain rules and SQL.
 ---

 import { ChainsList } from '@site/src/components/SupportedChains'

+Tableland is a web3 SQL database that can be used on EVM chains like Ethereum and Layer 2 (L2) solutions.
+It helps extend and enhance data storage while offloading accessibility to a decentralized network of validator nodes that watch the host chain for updates, which is where SQL data is made available.
+Developers can use Tableland to help scale, mutate, and effectively access chain-driven data—including on-chain rules and identity—across <ChainsList type={'mainnets'} format={'string'} />.

 ## Get started

-If you're eager to get building and use the Tableland protocol (live on <ChainsList type={'mainnets'} format={'string'} />), you can dive right in with any of these [quickstarts](quickstarts):
+If you're eager to get building and use the Tableland protocol, you can dive right in with any of these [quickstarts](quickstarts):

 - **SDK**: use JavaScript or TypeScript in your web apps to create, write, and read web3 native data.
 - **Smart contracts**: create and mutate tables directly with Solidity.